-- Clean your used jars and bring your empty jars and lids back each week and put them in the refrigerator.
+- Every week, clean your empty jars and bring the jars and lids back and put them in the refrigerator.
 Then, you pick up new jars.

 Pick-up at the farm process:

 - Come to the farm whenever you want

 - Bring your empty jars and lids back each week and put them on the shelves outside the milk barn.

 - If you purchase other items while at the farm, use the sales slip to identify the other items and put the sales slip in the payment box.

 We test our milk once a week for e-coli 0157, salmonella, listeria, campylobacteria, and bacterial plate counts.
 Since 2005, we have only had one bad result approximately 7 years ago for the bacterial plate count.
 We threw out all of the milk and found the problem to be that the hot water setting had a malfunction.